liutongya/MITgcm_SUPPORT_summary/README.md

 # MITgcm_Support_summary

-This repo is to summarize issues of MITgcm I met.
+This repo is to summarize issues of MITgcm that confused me in the period of modeling.